 To understand Cricut scoring, we first need to understand the concept of layers in Cricut Design Space.
 All SVG cut files, except the very simplest, have layers.
 You can view the layers in the layer panel on the far right side of the Cricut Design Space (on desktop) or by tapping the Layers icon (in the iPhone/iPad/Android app).
 You can click or tap each layer in the panel and it will highlight and select it on your Canvas.

 Each line item in your Layers panel shows several important things — a thumbnail of the layer itself (so you can see a general shape), the color (or lack thereof), the linetype (attributes such as cut, draw, score, or print), and whether it is visible or hidden.

 By default, all score layers come in with the CUT linetype.
-But score layers are intended to be cut; they need to be scored.
+But score layers are not intended to be cut; they need to be scored.
 This particular project, like many other SVG projects I make, has score lines built in to help you fold the project after it is cut.

 But all score lines are really just lines — YOU have to tell Cricut Design Space that you want them to be scored instead of cut.